10 Best Payroll Software for Small Businesses In 2026

 5. Gusto

 Gusto is a popular payroll and HR platform built specifically for small businesses that want an easy way to pay employees and manage basic people operations.
 It brings payroll, benefits, and simple HR tools together in one system, making it a go-to choice for startups and small teams.
+Gusto is considered the best overall payroll software for small businesses in 2026 due to its intuitive interface and multiple HR features.

 Ease of Use: Gusto is known for its friendly interface and guided setup.
 Running payroll usually takes just a few clicks, and most tasks feel straightforward even for first-time users.
 The platform is less complex than enterprise tools, which makes it approachable for small business owners without HR experience.